chrislbs/janusgraph/janusgraph-docker/README.md

 Running Against Dockerized Cassandra
 ------------------------------------

-Start a cassandra container in the background
+Start a cassandra container in the background.
+You *must* change the first path after -v `/path/to/local/data/directory:/var/lib/cassandra` to the name of a directory which will be used to store the Cassandra persistent data, for example `/Users/username/janus_graph_data_dir:/var/lib/cassandra`.
+Docker will ensure this directory is created on the host machine and is mounted read-write inside the docker vm.

     docker run -d --name cassandra-node \
         -v /path/to/local/data/directory:/var/lib/cassandra \